 Ganavya Doraiswamy

-Ganavya Doraiswamy (* New York) has been called “one of the most compelling vocalists in modern music” (Wall Street Journal).
+Ganavya Doraiswamy (* New York, USA) has been called “one of the most compelling vocalists in modern music” (Wall Street Journal).
 She is a transdisciplinary scientist, singer, word artist and multi-instrumentalist.
 Born in New York and raised in Tamil Nadu, she holds degrees from the Berklee College of Music in Boston, the University of California in Los Angeles, and the Harvard University, Cambridge.

 Her recent albums include “Daughter of a Temple”, a ritualistic gathering of over 30 musicians with the help of Esperanza Spalding, as well as “The Body of Reality”, co-produced by Peter Sellars.